History of the Riegersburg

 The first documented mention of

-...of Riegersburg dates back to 1138, where the name "Ruotkerspurch" appears, which can be derived from the owner at that time named Rüdiger von Hohenberg.
+...of Riegersburg dates back to the year 1128.
+It contains the name “Ruotkerspurch”, which can be traced back to the owner at the time, named Rüdiger.

 Historisches Foto der Riegersburg aus dem Süden